codyzu/webdev-site/m4/index.md

 As mentioned before react is simply the "view" of an application.
 The other tools and frameworks that are required build an application with React can be called the React ecosystem.
 For this exercise, we will not spend much time reviewing all of the tools necessary to create an application with react.
 Instead we will focus on learning how to build a user interface using react.

-Clone this github repository: xxx

-git clone xxx

-cd xxx

-npm run dev

-The above repository is an application based on the next.js framework.
-Next.js is framework for working with react nsisting of classes and function calls.

-As mentioned before react is simply the "view" of an application.
-The other tools and frameworks that are required build an application with React can be called the React ecosystem.
-For this exercise, we will not spend much time reviewing all of the tools necessary to create an application with react.
-Instead we will focus on learning how to build a user interface using react.

-Clone this github repository: xxx

-git clone xxx

-cd xxx

-npm run dev

-The above repository is an application based on the next.js framework.
-Next.js is framework for working with react nsisting of classes and function calls.

-As mentioned before react is simply the "view" of an application.
-The other tools and frameworks that are required build an application with React can be called the React ecosystem.
-For this exercise, we will not spend much time reviewing all of the tools necessary to create an application with react.
-Instead we will focus on learning how to build a user interface using react.

-Clone this github repository: xxx

-git clone xxx

-cd xxx

-npm run dev

-The above repository is an application based on the next.js framework.
-Next.js is framework for working with react

 ```bash
 yarn create next-app module4